 Impact of events after the end of the reporting period

-Assets acquired with a view to resale
+Assets acquired for resale

-Operating cycle of an entity is the time between the acquisition of assets for processing and their realisation in cash.
-When the entity’s normal operating cycle is not clearly identifiable, it is assumed to be twelve months (IAS 1.68).
-All assets used/sold, or liabilities settled, within an operating cycle are classified as current, even if this takes more than 12 months.
-Typical assets used or sold in one operating cycle are inventories and trade receivables.
-Typical examples of liabilities settled as part of the normal operating cycle are trade payables and short-term employee benefits.
-All kinds of borrowings and bank overdrafts are not liabilities that settled as part of the normal operating cycle (IAS 1.71) and therefore are classified as non-current unless they meet one of the criteria set out in IAS 1.69(b)-(d).
+An entity’s operating cycle is the time interval between the acquisition of assets for processing and their conversion into cash.
+If the entity’s normal operating cycle is not clearly identifiable, it is presumed to be twelve months (IAS 1.68).
+All assets used/sold, or liabilities settled, within an operating cycle are classified as current, even if this exceeds 12 months.
+Inventories and trade receivables are typical assets used or sold within one operating cycle.
+Trade payables and short-term employee benefits are examples of liabilities settled as part of the normal operating cycle.
+Conversely, all kinds of borrowings and bank overdrafts are not considered liabilities settled as part of the normal operating cycle (IAS 1.71).
+The same operating cycle applies to the classification of an entity’s assets and liabilities (IAS 1.70).

 Presentation based on liquidity